Albert0i/RU204/tragedyM.md

 - What is the migration strategy?
     1. Big Bang Migration: All data is migrated at once during a scheduled downtime.
     2. Trickle Migration: Data is migrated in phases to minimize downtime and risk.
-- What are tools and Utilities employed?
+- What are tools and utilities employed?
 - How to implement the migration plan?
 - How long does it takes and manpower involved?